 By Russ and Tiña De Maris

 As RVers, we come from all backgrounds and dispositions, but there’s something we all agree on: We like to eat.
 Reaching into the chilled recesses of my RV’s refrigerator and grabbing something cold to drink or snack on is something I really love about the lifestyle.
-Your kitchen is always there.
+Your kitchen is always there, but we don’t always think too much about RV fridge safety.

-But hang on — “You don’t have to go to a restaurant or to a party to get sick,” said Fur-Chin Chen, Ph.D., a microbiologist at the University of Tennessee.
-He found a variety of pathogens in a quarter of the refrigerators he inspected during a recent study.
+But hang on: “You don’t have to go to a restaurant or to a party to get sick,” said Chin-Fu Chen, Ph.D., a microbiologist at the University of Tennessee.
+He found a variety of pathogens in a quarter of the refrigerators he inspected during a study.
 Vegetable bins were the most contaminated.

 While the study was based on home refrigerators, it seems like sometimes when we’re away from home, we may get a bit less fussy about some things.
 Is your RV reefer safer than the one back home?
-Well, here’s some cold food for thought.
+Well, here’s some cold food for thought regarding RV fridge safety.

 “There is a disconnect between food safety practices and people’s confidence in preparing foods safely.
-It’s very hard to change behaviors,” said Danielle Schor, R.D., and a senior vice president of the food safety division of the International Food Information Council (IFIC), a nonprofit organization that addresses consumer education.
+It’s very hard to change behaviors,” said Danielle Schor, R.D., at the time a senior vice president of the food safety division of the International Food Information Council (IFIC), a nonprofit organization that addresses consumer education.

-IFIC has taken up the safe-refrigeration cause with a customized campaign.
-The campaign’s main message to consumers is to purchase thermometers, keep refrigerator temperatures at 40 degrees Fahrenheit or below, and monitor several times a day.
+IFIC took up the safe refrigeration cause with a customized campaign.
+The campaign’s main message to consumers is to purchase thermometers, keep refrigerator temperatures at 40 degrees Fahrenheit or below, and monitor frequently.

 Aside from throwing out ready-to-eat foods by package storage dates, refrigerators need a weekly cleaning, a practice that consumers avoid.
 One study shows that approximately 50 percent of consumers clean their refrigerators once a month.
 But because consumers fail to clean thoroughly, scientists say that figure is likely exaggerated.

-So how often to clean the cooler?
+So how often to clean the cooler for the best RV fridge safety?
 Once a week, with dish soap, say the chill box experts.
 Then let the shelves and drawers air dry.
+(Others say once a month, as long as you clean up after spills and avoid cross-contamination of foods.)

 Of course, keeping the food temperature down to 40 degrees is a must, and follow recognized safety limits on how long to hold onto food.
 When traveling, keep a really close eye on food temperature.
 While we don’t advocate traveling with the fridge on, it’s a good idea to check the inside temperature when you get to your daily stopping point.